wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 //The whole process can be divided into two steps.
 Frome the figure shown above, we assume that an Z-error occurs in the middle data qubit "5".
 The syndrome information is mapped to the ancilla qubit denoted by red points through the multi-qubit gate.
 After that, we perform a measurement-free error correction process with the ancilla qubit acting as a control qubit in another multiqubit gate.
 The error qubit can be corrected by the ancella qubit with syndrome information.

-== Why using different atom species?

-  Based on the multi-qubit $"CNOT"_k$ gate implementation@photonics10111280, the fidelity is limited by the undesirable interaction between data qubits.
-Thus, choosing multi-species Rydberg atoms can overcoming these limits by using strong heteronuclear dipole-dipole interactions via Förster resonances for control and target atoms, while the target atoms are coupled by a weaker van der Waals interaction.

-  Also, the multi-species Rydberg array can avoid the crosstalk between data qubits and ancilla qubits.